Equity crowdfunding: Federal legislation

 Thanks in part to the crowdfunding exemption movement, the CROWDFUND Act was signed into law by President Obama on April 5, 2012, as part of the JOBS Act.
 The U.S. Securities and Exchange Commission has been given approximately 270 days to set forth specific rules and guidelines that enact this legislation, while also ensuring the protection of investors.
 Some rules have already been proposed by the SEC.
 The legislation mandates that funding portals register with the SEC as well as an applicable self-regulatory organization to operate.

 Regulation A offerings places limits on the value of securities issuer may offer and individuals can invest through crowdfunding intermediaries.
 An issuer may sell up to $1,000,000 of its securities per 12 months, and, depending upon their net worth and income, investors will be permitted to invest up to $100,000 in crowdfunding issues per 12 months.
 An independent financial statement review by a CPA firm is required for raises $100,000–500,000 and an independent financial statement audit by a CPA firm is required for raises over $500,000.

 Regulation CF offerings would prescribe rules governing the offer and sale of securities under new Section 4(a)(6) of the Securities Act of 1933.
 Individual investments in a 12-month period are limited to the greater of $2,000 or 5 percent of annual income or net worth, if annual income or net worth of the investor is less than $100,000; and 10% of annual income or net worth (not to exceed an amount sold of $100,000), if both annual income and net worth of the investor is $100,000 or more (these amounts are to be adjusted for inflation at least every five years); and transactions must be conducted through an intermediary that either is registered as a broker or is registered as a new type of entity called a "funding portal".
 In 2021 it was updated with revisions stating that the limits of a 12-month raise went from $1.07M to $5M.
+Currently lobbyists are looking to increase the limits to $10m over a 12-month period.

 On October 23, 2013, the SEC approved regulations and opened a 90-day public comment period.
 In parallel to the SEC regulations, the Financial Industry Regulatory Authority (FINRA) is creating additional rules related to member firms engaged in crowdfunding.

 Regulation CF went into effect on May 16, 2016.
 The FINRA has played a role of evaluating and approving applications of funding portals.